Here's Everything From President Obama's Historic Farewell Address

-President Barack Obama has given his final official speech.
+President Barack Obama gave his final official speech tonight.
 He did so amid a chaotic political climate that few could have predicted just a few months ago.
 Amid a flurry of cheers, the loudest response by far was to Obama's point about not discriminating against Muslims.
 He also received loud applause when he affirmed his support for the Armed Services and expressed his appreciation for wife Michelle and daughters Sasha and Malia.
 At one point early on, Obama had to silence chants of, "Four more years."

 I'm yards away from President Obama, and I can tell you, the loudest cheers of the night were for ending discrimination against Muslims. pic.twitter.com/M4MPqMg25E— jodikantor (@jodikantor) January 11, 2017